Daniel-Fauland/gcp-test/cloud_functions/README.md

 (Use [1-dbz_db-cloud_function-short.py](./code/1/1-dbz_db-cloud_function-short.py) if you don't have your own python script).

-We will schedule the cloud function deployed in step 3.
+Schedule the cloud function deployed in step 3. <br />
-Note that it is not possible to pass arguments
+**Note:** It is not possible to pass arguments this way.
+If you want to pass one or more arguments through the cloud scheduler refer to [chapter 5](#5-schedule-a-parameterized-cloud-function-using-gcloud-command-line).

 1. Go to Cloud Scheduler and click _"Create job"_
 2. Choose your preferred name, region and give a description